List of incidents and protests of the United States racial unrest: Jayland Walker protests, June 27, 2022–July 17, 2022

+Andrew Tekle Sundberg protests, July 2022

+Andrew Tekle Sundberg, an armed 20-year-old Ethiopian-American man, was shot and killed by Minneapolis police officers on July 14.
+At 9:30 p.m. on July 13 at an apartment building on the 900 block of 21st Avenue in the Seward neighborhood, Minneapolis police responded to reports of gunshots being fired from one apartment unit into another.
+Police that arrived at the scene observed more shots being fired through interior walls and evacuated the apartment building.
+A six-hour standoff ensued with Sundberg, the alleged assailant, who, according to police, also fired at officers.
+At about 4:30 a.m. on July 14, two police officer snipers fired their rifles, fatally wounding Sundberg.
+The shooting is under investigation.

+Family of Sundberg and activists held a vigil near the apartment building the evening of July 14.
+Another rally was held near the apartment building on July 16.
+Family members, who retained civil rights attorneys Benjamin Crump and Jeff Storms, questioned why Sundberg was shot by police and sought release of police body camera footage.
+A woman whose apartment was shot up confronted Sundberg's family and activists during the July 16 demonstration.

+Sundberg's killing led to further mistrust between police and community activists who questioned why police used deadly tactics to end the standoff.
+Public outrage gave way to protests in Minneapolis, but demonstrations were dwindling in size compared to the period after Floyd's murder.

 2023

 Boston police brutality protest, January 16, 2023

 Sayed Faisal, a 20-year old student at the University of Massachusetts Boston, was confronted by police on January 4, 2023, while holding a kukri to his neck, and as Faisal allegedly moved towards officers with the kukri, an officer fatally shot him.
 On January 16, 2023, the Martin Luther King Jr. Day holiday, about 75 protesters marched between Boston and Cambridge.
 The protest began near the home of Terrence Coleman, who was killed by police in 2016.
 Protesters chanted the names of several Black men who had been killed by police and held a moment of silence for Faisal.

 Manuel Terán protests, January 20–22, 2023; Atlanta riot, January 21, 2023

 Protests were held in several U.S. cities in reaction to the killing of Manuel Terán, a Venezuelan-born person, who was fatally shot by a Georgia State Patrol officer on January 18, 2023, while protesting the construction of a police training facility in Atlanta, Georgia.
 Notable protests and vigils were held in Atlanta, Bridgeport, Minneapolis, Nashville, Philadelphia, and Tucson from January 20–22, 2023.
 Protests in Atlanta on January 21, 2023, briefly turned violent as some demonstrators threw objects, set police car on fire, and smashed windows of bank buildings with hammers.
 The Atlanta riot had broad participation from people across the United States.
 Six people—most of whom were White and from outside of the U.S. state of Georgia—were arrested and charged criminally for actions during the January 21 riot.